U.S. judge halts 3-D printed gun blueprints hours before planned release

 “As part of this decision, the United States has determined that the kind of guns you can go and buy in any store are not a threat to national security,” Soskin said of the settlement.

-Defense Distributed’s files include 3-D printable blueprints for a plastic AR-15 semi-automatic assault rifle, a version of a weapon that has been used in many U.S. mass shootings.
+Defense Distributed’s files include 3-D printable blueprints for components that would go into the making of a version of the AR-15 semi-automatic assault rifle, a weapon that has been used in many U.S. mass shootings.

-Earlier on Tuesday, Trump raised concerns about the sale of plastic guns made with 3-D printers.
+Earlier on Tuesday, Trump raised concerns about the sale of plastic guns made with 3-D printers and said on Twitter he had talked with the powerful National Rifle Association lobbying group about the weapons.

+“I am looking into 3-D Plastic Guns being sold to the public,” he said.
+“Already spoke to NRA, doesn’t seem to make much sense.”

+White House spokesman Hogan Gidley later told reporters it’s illegal “to own or make a wholly plastic gun of any kind, including those made on a 3-D printer.”

+The gun plans were pulled from the internet in 2013 by order of the U.S. State Department under international gun trafficking laws.
+Wilson sued in 2015, claiming the order infringed on his constitutional rights.

+Wilson said in an online video that the blueprints were downloaded more than 400,000 times before they were taken down in 2013.

-Reporting by Tina Bellon in New York, Susan Heavey, Susan Cornwell in Washington; Steve Holland; Jon Herskovitz in Austin, Texas; Writing by James Dalgleish; editing by Phil Berlowitz and Grant McCool
+Reporting by Tina Bellon in New York, Susan Heavey, Susan Cornwell in Washington; Steve Holland; Jon Herskovitz in Austin, Texas; Editing by Grant McCool and Tom Brown